 John did not support this plan and said he wanted to stay in the south.
 When Harriet stated she would leave without him he threatened to tell her master.

 Harriet Tubman’s Escape from Slavery:

+In October, Harriet made a second escape by herself using the Underground Railroad.
 With the assistance of a local abolitionist, Harriet was given the address of the closest station on the underground railroad.
 There she was hidden in a wagon and driven to her next destination.

 She continued following the underground railroad until she hitched a ride with a married couple who took her to Philadelphia.